 Mistakes of the mind

-We've written extensively about the fascinating subject of behavioral finance here at the Fool, because psychology plays an absolutely critical role in the financial decision-making process.
+We've written extensively here at the Fool about the fascinating subject of behavioral finance, because psychology plays an absolutely critical role in the financial decision-making process.
 Heavily influenced by the pioneering ideas of Benjamin Graham and David Dodd, academics within this field have postulated that our brains are wired with decision-making "glitches," or flaws, that cause investors to make habitual, small-f foolish investment mistakes.

-Here's a quick look at what we believe to be the three decision-making weaknesses to which we Fools, along with Mr. Market, are most susceptible.
+Here's a short list of what we believe to be the three decision-making weaknesses to which we Fools, along with Mr. Market, are most susceptible.

 1. Overreaction bias

-Now, though, gold is nearly at new highs, and prospects for the mining industry look much more favorable than they did earlier this year.
-That optimism has fueled a big rebound, with shares of Newmont having more than doubled from their October 2008 lows.
+Now, though, gold and other commodities have had huge recoveries from their late-2008 levels, and prospects for the mining industry look a lot more favorable than they did earlier this year.
+That optimism has fueled a big rebound, with shares of Freeport having more than quadrupled from their lows.

 But in the midst of all this controversy, insurance brokers that were merely being probed for further information had their shares come under tremendous pressure as well.
 Even Warren Buffett's Berkshire Hathaway